-Life Enrichment Counseling Center , provides testing and assessments for children ages six to eighteen.
+Life Enrichment Counseling Center , provides psychodiagnostic testing and assessments for children ages six to eighteen.
 There are various reasons why you may consider psychological testing for your child.
 Is your child experiencing difficulties at school?
 Does your child’s behavior feel unmanageable?
 Maybe your child is manifesting anger outbursts.
 Is your child finding it difficult to maintain friendships with other kids their own age?
 Do you notice that your child appears extremely anxious or depressed?
 If you need answers to these issues, we are here to help.
 Psychological testing is one tool that helps diagnose emotional disorders, impulse control problems, hyperactivity, inattention, learning differences, social problems, and other conditions and concerns.
-Our clinical psychologist will administer standardized tests that compare your child’s intelligence, learning, processing, attention, social skills and personality to that of other similarly aged children.
+Our clinical psychologists will administer standardized tests that compare your child’s intelligence, learning, processing, attention, social skills and personality to that of other similarly aged children.
 Information may also be gathered from teachers or other significant caretakers.
-A report will be generated providing the child’s diagnosis and treatment recommendations.
+A report will be generated providing the child’s diagnosis along with treatment recommendations.

 Our Clinical Psychologist will provide comprehensive testing to include:

 • Measures of intellectual ability and cognitive skills, behavior, academic knowledge, visual-motor skills, social development, emotional development, and other areas are tested as appropriate.